 1994 was the year Ken Block and Damon Way founded DC Shoes, Inc. in Carlsbad, California.
 The two were community college friends who hit it off.
 Ken was an experienced snowboarder while Damon skated.
 Ken then began creating a line of T-shirts that were screen-printed—this would later become the Eightball brand—while Damon looked for stores that would sell the shirts.
 Damon’s brother, Danny, was a pro skateboarder and he helped endorse the line.

 Eightball’s unique designs proved successful with skate shops and paved the way for the creation of DC Shoes in 1994.
 One version has it that the DC was named after Droors Clothing which Way and Block also founded while another has it the DC stands for the initials of two members of their pro skateboarding team (D for Danny Way and C for Colin Mckay).

 While DC Shoes is renowned for producing some of the best skate shoes in the U.S., they have also branched out to manufacturing lifestyle sneakers and boots.
-One of those casual sneakers is the DC Danni TX.
+One of their casual sneakers is the DC Danni TX, which also belongs to its DC low-top line-up.
 Although considered a lifestyle footwear, the silhouette does a pretty good job when used for skating.
 The footwear incorporates much of skating shoe elements such as durable fabrics uppers that can endure extreme moves and grippy rubber outsoles that can prevent you from falling off the board.